Diverse market models of competing Brownian particles with splits and mergers: Proofs

-\begin{rmk} It follows now easily, that the CBP-based market model of Subsection \ref{FNC} is not diverse.
-For if this model were diverse on some time-horizon $[0,T]$ of finite length, then Proposition 6.2 of \cite{FK2009} would proscribe for it EMMs, such as the probability measure $\mathbf{ Q}$ just constructed. \end{rmk}
+\begin{rmk} It follows now easily, that the CBP-based market model of Section~\ref {FNC} is not diverse.
+For if this model were diverse on some time-horizon $[0,T]$ of finite length, Proposition~6.2 of \cite{FK2009} would proscribe for it EMMs, such as the probability measure $\mathbf{ Q}_T$ just constructed.
+See also an illuminating discussion in~\cite{BFK2005}, Section~7. \end{rmk}

-{\bf Step 2:} Now, let $M^{N, x, n} (\cdot) = \{M^{N, x, n}(t), \ 0 \le t < \infty \}$ be the same martingale $M(\cdot)$ for the copy of a CBP-based market model
+\textit{Step} 2: Now, let $M^{N, x, n} (\cdot) = \{M^{N, x, n}(t), 0 \le t < \infty\} $ be the same martingale $M(\cdot)$ for the copy of a CBP-based market model